potapovleonid/Chat/README.md

 'login', 'password', 'nickname' all type's columns 'text' and they don't can is null.
 Column 'login' and 'nickname' musts be Primary keys

+Login and password to DB must be default 'postgres'

 The ability to use another database name and set different table name will be added later

 ## [Download server](https://github.com/potapovleonid/Chat/raw/master/out/artifacts/chat_server_jar/chat-server.jar)